tidymodels/tidymodels.org/learn/work/sparse-matrix/index.html.md

-It appears that it did, so we finalize the workflows and fit the final model on the training data set.
+It appears that it did, so we finalized the workflows and fit the final model on the training data set.